brannm/academic-kickstart/content/project/transition.md

 ---
 title: Terminal Transition
-summary: Conducted ethnographic research on the violence incurred by societal narratives of gender “transition” as a finite, terminal process [1 book and 1 manuscript in preparation; 1 manuscript submitted; 2 poster presentations at LGBT Health Workforce Conference 2021; 1st prize at Columbia VP&S Student Research Day]
+summary: Conducted ethnographic research on the violence incurred by societal narratives of gender “transition” as a finite, terminal process [book manuscript and 1 paper manuscript submitted; 2 poster presentations at LGBT Health Workforce Conference 2021; 1 oral presentation at GLMA 2021; 1 oral presentation at APHA 2021; 1st prize at Columbia VP&S Student Research Day; 1 manuscript in preparation]

 tags: